DeepLabCut/DeepLabCut/DesignDocumentation.md

 All the Tab classes inherit from a custom class, `components.DefaultTab` which inherits from `QtWidgets.QWidget` and implements the basic layout common in all tabs (step description, config line, browse new config file), and holds commonly variables and functionality.

 To create a tab object, one needs to provide the `root`, `parent` and `h1_description` arguments.
 There is only one `root` element, the Main Window.
 The parent refers to the current widget's direct parent, and can be the MainWindow or another tab, depending on how nested of a composition is implemented.
-The `h1_description` is just the information provided at the top of each tab, e.g. "DeepLabCut Step 1X - Label some unicorns".
+The `h1_description` is just the information provided at the top of each tab, e.g. "DeepLabCut Step X - Label some unicorns".

 ### Keeping "state" of variables across tabs